 If you have questions about involving patients in your research, would like to involve Network members in your research or request their help with another activity, please email us email@example.com.

 Any information you send us will be treated in confidence by the Charity and by Research Network Members.

 Joining the Research Network

-If you are a patient, or close family member of someone who has had bowel cancer and you would like to become involved please complete our opt-in form and make sure to tick the “Research” box.
-We will advertise any opportunities to join the network, when they arise, via our e-newsletter and social media channels.
+If you are a patient, or close family member of someone who has had bowel cancer, and you would like to become involved please sign up to our newsletter.
+We’ll also be advertising any opportunities to join on our volunteering pages